 There will be 4 exams available online all day Friday, Saturday and Sunday until 11:59 p.m., so that you have the option for which day will work best for your schedule.
 Exams will not be given face to face.
-You will only have one attempt and you cannot make up a missed exam.
+You will only have one attempt.
 You will have 2 hours to take the exam with a 5 minute grace period.
 Remember to save your work frequently throughout the duration of the exam.